 We have employed two sports coaches to help deliver expertise coaching in a range of sports, provide children with extra opportunities to get active and keep healthy.

 To help the children lead active lives, all the children take part in regular school fitness activities as well as two hours of physical education each week.

-Children in Year 5 normally have an opportunity to go swimming at a local pool (currently restricted due to COVID-19) which we hope to start again as soon as possible.
+Children in Year 5 have an opportunity to go swimming at a local pool in Sowerby Bridge.

 Sports Premium Funding

 The government provides targeted funding for primary school sport.
 The funding is jointly provided by the Departments for Education, Health and Culture, Media and Sport, and should be spent on improving the quality of sport and PE for pupils.

 All schools have to spend the sport funding on improving their provision of PE and sport, but there is freedom to choose how we do it.
 At St Mary’s we have always recognised the contribution of PE to the health and well-being of children.
 In addition, we believe that an innovative and varied PE curriculum, extra-curricular opportunities and physical activity generally have a positive influence on the concentration, attitude and academic achievement of all children.